-Colleagues who become aware of or have any reason to suspect that a Personal Data Incident has occurred or is about to occur must immediately contact the Entrust Security Operation Center by email at [email protected] and the Compliance Director at [email protected].
+Colleagues who become aware of or have any reason to suspect that a personal data incident may have occurred or is about to occur must immediately contact Entrust’s Security Operations Center at [email protected].

-- Investigating the incident to determine the nature, cause and extent of the damage or harm that may result;
+- Investigating the incident to determine the nature, cause and extent of the damage or harm that has or may result;

 - Implementing necessary steps to stop the incident from continuing or recurring, and limiting the harm to affected data subjects;

-- Assessing whether there is an obligation to notify other parties (e.g., national data protection authorities, affected data subjects) and making those notifications.
-If there is an obligation to notify data protection authorities, reporting must usually occur within 72 hours of the Company, including any of its employees, becoming aware of the incident; and
+- Assessing whether there is an obligation to notify other parties (e.g., national data protection authorities, affected data subjects, contractual parties) and making those notifications in a timely manner; and

-- Recording information about the Personal Data Incident and the steps taken in response, including documentation that explains the decision to notify or not notify.
+- Recording information about the personal data incident and steps taken in response, including documenting decisions to notify or not notify regulators or affected parties.

 - The types of personal data Entrust processes;

-- The purpose and legal basis for processing personal data;
+- The purpose and legal basis for the processing;

 - Request information about the personal data held with respect to them;

-- Have any inaccurate personal data about them corrected and incomplete personal data completed, subject to Entrust determining that the data is, in fact, inaccurate or incomplete;
+- Have any inaccurate personal data about them corrected and incomplete personal data completed;

-- Object to Entrust processing their personal data where the Company is doing so in pursuit of its own legitimate interests.
-Entrust can continue processing the personal data notwithstanding an objection if the Company’s legitimate interests outweigh those of the data subject, or if Entrust needs to do so for the establishment or defense of a legal claim;
+- Object to Entrust’s processing their personal data where the Company is doing so in pursuit of its own legitimate interests.
+Entrust can continue processing the personal data notwithstanding an objection if the Company’s legitimate interests outweigh those of the data subject, or if Entrust needs to do so for legal reasons;

-Data subjects who wish to request information about the personal data Entrust holds about them may do so by submitting a Data Subject Access Request (DSAR).
-If colleagues receive a request directly (whether verbally or in writing), immediately forward details of the request to [email protected].
+Data subjects who wish to request information about the personal data Entrust holds about them should do so through submission of a formal Data Subject Request (DSR).
+If colleagues receive a request directly (whether verbally or in writing), the request should immediately be forwarded to [email protected].

 There are no exceptions to this policy.